 Habitat types on the Medford Site are limited to ruderal/developed areas.
 These areas include the bowling alley and associated surface parking lot, the vacant lot in the eastern-central portion of the property, and the surface parking lot in the northern portion of the property.
 Ornamental grasses, shrubs, and junipers (Juniperus spp.) border portions of the Medford Site along the sidewalk nearest OR 99 to the west as well as Bear Creek Golf Course to the east.
-Quaking aspen (Populus tremuloides) and non-native grasses occur in the vacant lot in the northeastern portion of the Site whileoaks (Quercus spp.) and sycamore (Platanus spp.) occur along the drainage ditch running through the central portion of the Site.
-A potential anadromous bearing stream, Bear Creek, occurs downstream of this drainage ditch and may contain habitat for federally listed fish species, Chinook salmon, coho salmon, and green sturgeon.
-Of the approximate 7.35 acres of land, 7.25 acres are considered ruderal/developed land and 0.10 acres is comprised of vegetated ditches.
+Quaking aspen (Populus tremuloides) and non-native grasses occur in the vacant lot in the northeastern portion of the Site white oaks (Quercus spp.) and sycamore (Platanus spp.) occur along the drainage ditch running through the central portion of the Site.
+An anadromous fish bearing stream, Bear Creek, occurs approximately 1,400 feet downstream of this drainage ditch and contains habitat for federally-listed fish species: Chinook salmon, coho salmon (Southern Oregon Northern California Coast ESU), and green sturgeon.
+Of the approximate 7.35 acres of land, 7.25 acres are considered ruderal/developed land and 0.10 acres is comprised of vegetated ditches (upland swales) that convey stormwater.
 A habitat map of the Medford Site is included as Figure 3.5-1.